colorjs/color-space/README.md

 Some side effects:
 * Verifying and correcting papers.
-* Visualising and better understanding color spaces.
+* Visualising and educating about color spaces.
 * Testing [jz](https://github.com/dy/jz) – js to wasm compiler.

 ## Credits